guerrillacontra/AS3-Vector2D/README.md

 # AS3-Vector2D

-A fast simple Vector2D tool for AS3 projects that supports inlining.
+A lean Vector2D tool for AS3 projects that supports inlining.

-Unlike other Vector tools in AS3, this one seperates the data that stores the x,y values from the vector operations.

-This allows for faster operations with more practical use and less bloat while still being easy to use.

-The design also allows developers to pool and cache instances in the way they like too, which can be hard to achieve in other implementations around.

 The following operations can be applied (and more):
 * to/from radians